Author – Ayushi Ingole

 Through these amazing innovations, Arvind Gupta has become a renowned toy inventor in India.
 His simple toys have fascinated children across India and he went on to make these as the hallmark of his mission for popularizing science and technology.
 He realized that students in remote rural areas are unable to read English and understand scientific concepts.
 To make sure that language does not become a barrier, he has translated 150 books of his own work into Hindi.

-For those who do not have an idea of where to start from, Arvind Gupta has published a wide range of books on this topic.
+For those who do not have an idea of where to start, Arvind Gupta has published a wide range of books on this topic and also runs a YouTube channel.
 These include Ten Little Fingers, Thumbprints, Little Toys, Hands on: Ideas and Activities.
 His first book, “Matchstick Models and other Science Experiments” has been reprinted in 12 languages.
 He draws inspiration from a number of people, including Gautama Buddha, George Washington Carver and his own mother.

 Apart from these books, but his educational toys are also for sale.
 He has numerous videos uploaded on YouTube to help people in management of trash in an eco-friendly manner.
 His popular TED Talk of converting trash into toys for learning explains his work in this field and gives an idea to beginners and people interested in making such toys.